crni99/caffe-elada/README.md

 # Caffe Elada

 The Caffe Elada project is a unique demonstration of dual-implementation web development, maintaining two versions: a robust, component-based Single Page Application (SPA) using React on the main branch, and a clean, traditional Multi-Page Static Site using Vanilla JavaScript on the vanilla branch.
+<br><br>
 Both implementations are designed for a multi-lingual café website, featuring modern design libraries, PWA capabilities, and support for English, Serbian, and Greek.
 This setup allows for direct comparison and strategic choice between a lightweight static build and a dynamic, scalable component-based architecture.

 <br />